veerak21/22-Redux-Store/README.md

 # Project Title: 22-Redux-Store

 ## Description:
-  Refactoring the e-commerce platform from Activity 26.
-So that it uses Redux.
+  This is an e-commerce platform (from Activity 26) that was refactored using Redux library.

 ## Installation: